euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/samers.md

 have the same contents.
 Check that the first set is what's required and key return to overwrite.
 If the first set aren't what's required then type n and return.
 The overwrite of that file will then be skipped.

+# Apply a file update based on Git
+Applying a file update based on Git is a shortcut to applying a file update from a path, see above.
+The shortcut can be used in the case that in any set of files that should be duplicates, only one file has changed.

+The shortcut selects the updated file path by inspecting the Git status.
+Run it as follows.

+    python3 ./samers.py -v -m

+The rest of the processing is the same as above.

 # Other tasks
 Other tasks are TBD at this time, sorry.